ionvop/gpt-to-nlp-bridge/README.md

     - OpenAI's `n` parameter controls the number of chat completion choices to generate for each input message.
 However, the NLP Cloud API does not offer a similar parameter, thus restricting the number of choices to one per message.

 3. **Limited Request Data Parsing:**
     - The program will only read the properties `model` and `messages` from the request data.
-Any additional properties or nested structures in the request data will be ignored by the API.
+Any additional properties or nested structures in the request data will be ignored.